 There’s a Coastal Peoples Fine Arts Gallery here as well (332 Water St.); phone (604) 684-9222.
 Gallery Gachet (9 W. Hastings St.) is a non-profit artist-run center with exhibitions; phone (604) 687-2468.
 There also are specialty shops like Button Button (318 Homer St.); phone (604) 687-0067, with buttons in all shapes and sizes from around the world, and Jade Mine (4-375 Water St.), which stocks a big selection of sculptures and jewelry carved from jade mined in northern British Columbia.
 Phone (604) 687-5233.
 Pet lovers will want to make the trip to EZ Dog (56 Powell St.), packed with goodies for your “best friend”; phone (604) 559-5606.

-Note: While exploring the main thoroughfares in Gastown and Chinatown are fun things to do in Vancouver during the day, use big-city common sense regarding any encounters with panhandlers and street people, and avoid wandering around side streets after dark.
+Note: While exploring the main thoroughfares in Gastown are fun things to do in Vancouver during the day, use big-city common sense regarding any encounters with panhandlers and street people, and avoid wandering around side streets after dark.

 More Shopping Across English Bay